Skip to main content

 Independent public-interest journalism

-Valor Investigations
+Valor Investigates

 Source-backed investigations, open public-records corpora, and free self-advocacy tools for people confronting elder care, guardianship, health-care, and government accountability failures in Eastern Oregon.